isomerpages/isomerpages-govtech/pages/international-partnerships.md

 - **Non-Profit Organisations and Civil Societies:** Sharing Singapore’s digital transformation journey of the public sector at platforms such as the World Economic Forum.
 - **Knowledge sharing via the Singapore Government Developer Portal:** The portal is a repository of detailed information of the products, solutions and guidelines we have developed over the years to support Digital Government transformation.

 Singapore actively participates in platforms by giving keynote talks and conducting workshops.
-We believe such engagements will serve a much larger community of countries looking to learn about Singapore’ journey.
+We believe such engagements will serve a much larger community of countries looking to learn about Singapore’s journey.

 Through these engagements, we want to help, and learn from one another.